ENERGY STAR® for California homes

 Completed Rater Design Review and Rater Field checklists.
 These documents are stored and available for download at any time.

-Results from the automated CBECC-Res energy run verifying the home achieves a 10%+ compliance margin or delta EDR of 3+ points.
+Results from the CBECC-Res energy run verifying the home achieves a 10%+ compliance margin or delta EDR of 3+ points.

 CHEERS reports all ENERGY STAR certified homes directly to the EPA